jakunzler/rocketseat-react/projeto01/projeto01/README.md

 └── yarn.lock
 ```

-## 📝 Licença
+## 📝 License

-Este projeto está sob a licença MIT.
+This project is under the MIT license.

 ___

-Feito com 💜 by Jonas Augusto Kunzler 👋
+Made with 💜 by Jonas Augusto Kunzler 👋